mazetoken/mminer/README.md

 _Update and tutorial by [B_S_Z](https://t.me/b_s_z) - https://mazetoken.github.io_

-You can create a mineable SLP tokens (based on Mist covenant contract script) and mine it with Mminer
+You can create a mineable SLP tokens (based on Mistcoin covenant contract script) and mine it with Mminer

 Mminer is an updated version of Mist miner - bchd_mist_miner_v1 (https://mistcoin.org)